-A gastrointestinal condition called "leaky gut" is gaining worldwide attention, particularly among the natural health community.
+A gastrointestinal condition called leaky gut is gaining worldwide attention, particularly in the natural health community.

-Some medical professionals deny that leaky gut exists, while others claim it is the root of nearly every disease.
+Some medical professionals deny that leaky gut exists, while others claim it is the root of nearly every health condition.

 This article examines the research about gluten and leaky gut syndrome.

-It is responsible for the elastic nature of dough, which helps the dough hold together and rise.
-Gluten is also what gives bread its chewy texture (1).
+It’s responsible for the elastic nature of dough, which helps the dough hold together and rise.
+Gluten is also what gives bread its chewy texture (

 The two major proteins that make up wheat gluten are gliadin and glutenin.
-Gliadin is the portion of the gluten that some people react negatively to.
+Gliadin is the part of gluten that some people have an adverse reaction to.

-Gluten is a group of proteins found in wheat, barley and rye.
-One of these proteins causes negative health effects in some people.
+Gluten is a group of proteins found in wheat, barley, and rye.
+One of these proteins, gliadin, can cause adverse health effects in some people.

-Intestinal permeability is a term that describes how easily substances pass through the intestinal wall.
-Normally, there are tiny gaps between the cells in the small intestine called tight junctions.
+Typically, there are tiny gaps between the cells in the small intestine.
+These gaps are called tight junctions.

-If these are damaged or become too loose, it causes the gut to become “leaky," allowing substances and organisms in the gut to leak into the bloodstream.
+If they’re are damaged or become too loose, it causes the gut to become “leaky.”
+This allows substances and organisms in the gut to leak into the bloodstream.

-This phenomenon of increased intestinal permeability is also known as leaky gut syndrome.
-When bacteria and toxins are leaking into the bloodstream, it causes widespread inflammation in the body.
+When bacteria and toxins leak into the bloodstream, it causes widespread inflammation in the body.

-Bottom Line: When the barrier function of the small intestine is impaired, bacteria and toxins can leak from the gut, causing inflammation and disease.
+When the barrier function of the small intestine is impaired, bacteria and toxins can leak from the gut and may lead to inflammation and disease.

-For individuals with celiac disease, gluten can cause diarrhea, stomach pain, excessive gas and skin rashes.
-Over time, it can cause damage to the intestines, which impairs their ability to absorb certain nutrients (5, 6).
+For individuals with celiac disease, gluten can cause diarrhea, stomach pain, excessive gas, and skin rashes.
+Over time, it can cause damage to the intestines, which impairs their ability to absorb certain nutrients (

 However, some people test negative for celiac disease but still react to gluten.
 This is referred to as non-celiac gluten sensitivity.